 After making the decision to use Past Perfect Web-based edition, the need to "cleanse" the current database became imperative to eventually convert to the Past Perfect Web Edition.
 Cleansing entails fixing broken links, removing obsolete and out of date records, and other technical issues.
 This process was begun in late spring and is expected to be complete in early fall.
 In the meantime, new computer equipment is being purchased in preparation of transitioning to the new web-based program and inputing data.

 We are extremely grateful for our volunteer, Eve Datisman, for working on "Cleansing the database."

 Until now, researchers have had to come to the NOHC Research Library, or correspond to have questions on local history answered.
 The artifact collection was accessible only to those willing to make special arrangements.
 The Cloud Project will provide access to much of our collection on-line.
 The public will be able to search various categories to find items of interest.
 In this way, the collection will be accessible to anyone with access to the internet.

-After the databas cleanse is complete, and the web-based software is tested, the major project of adding records into the database will begin.
+The web-based software is presently being tested and the conversion to the new system put on-line for public access by June 1st.
+At that time, new records will be added to the database.
 This will be a never-ending project as objects and records of historical significance are continually added to the collections.
 Eventually, the on-line collection can be used to develop exhibits for a virtual museum.

 On June 4, Executive Director David Brownell will make a presentation at Peninsula College at their Studium Generale.
 Watch for an announcement about this event.